Anna-Z-Krk/TropicalParadise/README.md

 # TropicalParadise
 ##  Sample of flex-box, BEM and Sass
-Based on course of creating web pages by MMCSchool.
+Based on course by MMC School.
 View: https://anna-z-krk.github.io/TropicalParadise/